 Can you double check if uid=frenockm,o=PISCO,dc=ecoinformatics,dc=org is the administrator in metacat.properties.

 I remember the replication between pisco and knb is single way: PISCO --> KNB.
 It should NOT have the process to write eml documents and data files to PISCO.
 Is it another replication?

-#2 Updated by Jing Tao almost 9 years ago
+#2 Updated by Jing Tao about 9 years ago